PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

       - bankruptcy

 <p>
- Thus we can have two code solutions here:
+ Thus, we can have two code solutions here:
 </p>

       # Stopping rule